Should You Visit Bristol?

 What is Bristol most famous for?

 Bristol is most famous for its laid-back atmosphere and progressive environmental policies.
-People visit this impressive city for its great museums, nightlife, and shopping.
+People visit this impressive city for its great museums and attractions, nightlife, and shopping.
 Also, it's known for food.
 It is often described as historic, diverse, cultural, friendly, and authentic.

 What is the most famous sight in Bristol?